Admissions Policy 2024.docx

 Admissions Register

-The school keeps an admission register which contains an index in alphabetical order of all the students at the school and the following information about each student:
+The school keeps an admission register which contains an index in alphabetical order of all the students at the school and the following information about each student.
+A student cannot be added to the register unless consent of placement is agreed by parents, carers or guardians (Lancashire September 2024):

 The admission register will be kept on the school database and a printout is made at least once a year.